These pages do not apply outside the Great Britain.

 Exam boards assessing GCSEs, A-levels and the like are covered by the Equality Act.
 Disability discrimination rules cover both the standards being assessed, and the way in which they are assessed.

-Where disabled candidates are put at a disadvantage by aspects of an examination, an important test under the Equality Act is whether what the exam board's actions are a legitimate means of achieving a legitimate aim.
+Where disabled candidates are put at a disadvantage by aspects of an examination, an important test under the Equality Act is whether what the exam board's actions are a proportionate means of achieving a legitimate aim.
 This is the objective justification test - follow that link for more detail on it.
+It is not enough that the aim is legitimate.
+For example, there is a balancing exercise as to whether the aim outweighs the discriminatory effects.
 The exam board's actions will often be unlawful if they do not satisfy this test.

 Exam boards are also subject to the duty to make reasonable adjustments.
 Regulators can create exceptions to the reasonable adjustment duty (see below Specifications).
-Specifications have been made for England and Wales, but they are not of great importance for stammering.
+The main relevance of specifications in the context of stammering is in limiting one's ability to be exempted from a component (which is generally not advisable anyway).

 Generally, the normal types of discrimination, including harassment and victimisation, are unlawful.
 See below Duties on exam boards.